Tandysony/blog/_posts/2018-04-01-building-restful-api-with-django.md

 ### Background

 The current RnDGo web application (Version 1) uses the traditional Django method (RPC-based) to provide resources to the front-end users.
-So far, we can handle the HTTP request for each module.
+So far, we can handle the HTTP requests for each module.
 However, more and more problems to raising:

 - The endpoints (URLs) are not systematically organized.
-The more apps we add in, the messier for routing the HTTP request.
+The more apps we add in, the messier for routing the HTTP requests.

-- Many of the API and front-end are heavily coupled.
+- Many of the APIs and front-end are heavily coupled.
 The rendering is also heavy from a view to a template.

 - All the Views-URLs-Templates are for mainly for desktop users, they are not well crafted for mobile users.
-If running from a mobile phone, the user experience will suffer (You can run the simulation in Chrome browser).
+If we are developing mobile apps, developers will suffer.

 - No versioning controls over the APIs.
-If any substantial changes made to the existing APIs, the front-end will broke as some of the data wont be rendered.
+If any substantial changes made to the existing APIs, the front-end will break as some of the data wont be rendered.
 And, an older version app might not work any more (consider about future Mobile Apps or third part plug-ins, they may not updated to the lasted).

 ### Requirements

-To solve the above problem, we need re-design/re-organize our APIs systematically and strategically using available tools in the market (we do not want to reinvent the wheels).
+To solve the above problem, we need to re-design/re-organize our APIs systematically and strategically using available tools in the market (we do not want to reinvent the wheels).
 The requirements are listed below:

 - One API for all platforms
 - Decouple/Loose coupling from front-end